-I have a passion for teaching and received the 2014 Amit & Meena Chakma Award for Exceptional Teaching by a Student and the 2015 SWAAC Graduate Award for outstanding leadership as President of Tutoring Beyond Borders, a free tutoring charity.
-In my spare time, I am a professional website and graphic designer at my company CryoDragon Inc.
+I have a passion for teaching and received the 2014 Amit & Meena Chakma Award for Exceptional Teaching by a Student and 2019 WUSA Teaching Award.
+I also received the 2015 SWAAC Graduate Award for outstanding leadership as President of Tutoring Beyond Borders, a charity I started to provide free tutoring to underprivileged, local high school students.

 2009 - 2012: BSc Honours Biomedical Sciences, Physics Minor

 2017 - 2019: Research Associate

 The world we live in is constantly adapting to changes that arise from scientific breakthroughs and technological innovations.
 What’s even more fascinating is that the same phenomena occur on the nanoscale within the microbial world.
 As humans discover and use new drugs and medications, the bacteria that these antibiotics aim to destroy can adapt, mutate their genes, and evolve to thrive in these new conditions.
 Unfortunately, that means that these bacteria are now antibiotic-resistant and it’s back to the drawing board for humans to try and come up with new antibiotics to target the same microbe.